interlay/interbtc-spec/docs/spec/vault-registry.rst

 redeemTokensLiquidation
 ------------------------

-Handles redeem requests which are executed against the LiquidationVault.
+Handles redeem requests which are executed against the LiquidationVault in the given currency.
 Reduces the issued token of the LiquidationVault and slashes the corresponding amount of collateral.

 Specification